psachmann/hero-builder-rs/README.md

 # Hero Builder

-A her builder app for pen and paper games
+A her builder app for pen and paper games.